CY-dev/infimnist-parser/README.md

 * Then convert the binary data to a human readable format with any delimiter:

 `python infimnist_parser.py test10k-labels test10k-patterns -d '|' -o test10k`

+* Or use the parser in the interactive mode or another python script:

+`from infimnist_parser import convert`

+`data = convert(test10k-labels, test10k-patterns, save = False)`